sfbrigade/datasci-earthquake/README.md

 - Start all services defined in the docker-compose.yml file (e.g., frontend, backend, database).

 2.  **Access the Application**:

     - The app is running at http://localhost:3000.
+Note that this may conflict with your local dev server.
+If so, one will be running on port 3000 and the other on port 3001.
     - The API is accessible at http://localhost:8000.
     - The Postgres instance with PostGIS extension is accessible at http://localhost:5432.
     - To interact with a running container, use `docker exec [OPTIONS] CONTAINER COMMAND [ARG...]`